xk86/shit-compression/readme.md

 ## Random Future Optimization Ideas
 ### Interest Heuristics
 Obviously, the most interesting problem, which is why it's up to you, dear reader.
+- The solution that's *en vogue* would be to throw an LLM at the problem.
+  - For this use, something like [LLaVA-NeXT](https://github.com/LLaVA-VL/LLaVA-NeXT) might be interesting.
+Its authors recommend [lmms](https://lmms-lab.github.io/posts/lmms-eval-0.2/).
+  - Other vision-language models may also work, though using a model that's trained on video has obvious benefits of being able to understand video in context more.
+- Other solutions I've come up with:
+  - Audio volume change based interest.
+    - Measure changes in audio volume relative to average (or some other metric) to heuristically pick scenes.
+    - I suggest two "reference tunings" (they're the same thing, but backwards):
+      - "Action Tuning": Assigns a lower value to quieter segments, to skip boring dialog.
+      - "Dialog Tuning": Assigns a lower value to louder segments, to skip boring action scenes.
 ### Transcoding
 - Do transcoding in really high framerates, then mix down to settings of original.
 - Weigh keyframes more importantly.
+  - Currently, we force the output video to have certain keyframes so we can process it more if we need to.
 ### Overall
 - Because of how segments are processed, it should be relatively easy to parallelize each part of the algorithm.
 - Split the algorithm into VideoSHIT and AudioSHIT, as video and audio compress differently.
+- Currently, the pipeline is not optimal at all, and likely includes a bunch of redundant steps and unnecessary calculations.
+### Filtering
+- Use ML-based motion interpolation such as [RIFE](https://github.com/hzwer/Practical-RIFE) (this might also speed things up, as it runs on the GPU).

 ## Usage
 To run the script, use the following command: